 A short summary of the end results would be that it’s not a good idea, coffee doesn’t taste good, you don’t get the caffeine kick.

-For me, it might only work if I make a second batch of cold brew and add some milk to it.
+For me, it might only work if I make a second batch of cold brew coffee and add some milk to it.

 The result is a pretty refreshing cold drink with a slight coffee flavor.